SurfaceW/dotfiles/README.md

 - `..` | `...` | `.3` | `.4` | `.5` | `.6` : back to n level of directory
 - `edit` `editd`: edit file/directory in sublime editor
 - `f`: open current direcotry in finder
+- `wd add xxx`: add alias for directory in wd `~/.wraprc`
+- `wd youralias`: go to your pre-defined directory
+- `wd rm xxx`: delete your directory alias in wd

 OSX Series: